solarmon/WHDLoad-Game-Launcher/README.md

 See the diagram above for reference.

 * WinUAE emulator
+  - but other UAE based emulators may work!
 * Kickstarts:
   - For boot up: Kickstart 3.1
   - For WHDLoad: various - game dependent